International TravelRail Travel

 Eurostar terminal at Rotterdam

-There is a small NS International/Regus lounge for 1st class passengers found on platform 2.
+There is a small NS International/Regus lounge for 1st class passengers found nearby on platform 2.
 Only good for a hot drink or soft drink, no food is served.

 ns international lounge rotterdam